senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

     ```

 1. Make a directory for the demo.
-   **Note:** Oddly, the "prefix" will be used as a "suffix" for the new deployment directory.
+   Oddly, the "prefix" will be used as a "suffix" for the new deployment directory.
    It will be used as a prefix in other contexts.
    Example: